avg —

 FAQ

-How long does this pâté keep? +
+How long does the finished pâté keep? +

-What can I serve with this pâté? +
+What can I serve the pâté with? +

 - Comment